steveschnepp/blog.pwkf.org/_posts/2022-09-04-emulate-8051-at89c2051-with-avr-atmega328.md

 We need to assign pins.
 I'm trying to keep the functionality the same, even if it means to move bits around when programming.

-A major difference is we assign a specific PIN to RST for the 8051, so we can reset the emulated 8051 without resetting the AVR.
+A major difference is to assign a specific PIN to RST for the 8051, so we can reset the emulated 8051 without resetting the AVR.

- 8051 | AVR | Function
+ 8051 | AVR | 51 Function
 ------|-----|---------
- RST  | PB2 | RST 51
+ RST  | PB2 | RST51
 XTAL1 | PB6 | OSC1
 XTAL2 | PB7 | OSC2
  P3.0 | PD0 | RX